Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/curity.md

 ## Configure Curity

 To use dynamic client registration (DCR) with Curity as the identity provider (IdP), there are three important configurations to prepare in Curity.
-In the following sections, you will configure the ten issuer, create a client, and enable dynamic client registration for the client.
+In the following sections, you will configure the token issuer, create a client, and enable dynamic client registration for the client.

 To get started configuring Curity, log in to your Curity dashboard and complete the following: